 The Center has a variety of tools for various uses.
 If you need a specific tool, ask a center staff member.
 Do not take items from the shop without permission.

 F.) Computer Use

 Computer use at Antlers is limited.
 There is a wireless Internet connection that can be used in the Casino, the dining hall and Cedars.
 You must bring your own computer with a wireless card for it to work.
-There is one laptop computer for staff use.

 Camp Huntington has a wireless remote Internet access also.
 There are computers concealed in a locked cabinet in the Carlson Classroom.
 There are ten computers for use and arrangements may be made with the director to use the computers.
-The wireless connection may be interrupted by poor weather conditions.

 G.) Telephone Use